Vision

 15. From these grassroot experiences, CERTS had resolved to sustain its strategic CPALE review services in the far-flung areas across the archipelagic Philippines.
 But, the way towards restructuring the educational services is holistic and extraordinary.
 And, CERTS plunged and work hardest to meet the challenges.

 16. One innovation is its patented micro learning structure where learning is designed to be administered in a more detailed environment.
-This results to more prompt monitoring and application of more specific remedies to improve the capabilities of individual learners.
+This results to more prompt monitoring and application of more specific remedies to

 17. Another potent strategy applied to cure the weaknesses in educational environment, among other viable means. is through the use of technology.
 As a value-added leverage, CERTS has created its proprietary Learning Management System in the form of native apps resulting to the following notable realities: